-- Salary, any unpaid bonus from the prior year, and the cash value of any accrued Paid Time Off through January 20, 2023 plus continued salary for a period of twelve months thereafter in accordance with the Company's regular payroll schedule; - A pro-rata amount (calculated on a per-diem basis) of the full year bonus which Mr. Popielec would have earned for the 2023 calendar year; - Acceleration of vesting of all outstanding stock options held by Mr. Popielec; however that the acceleration shall not cover more than eighteen months from January 20, 2023, and all such options shall remain exercisable for one year from January 20, 2023; - Continuation of health benefits for Mr. Popielec, his spouse and any dependent children for a period of twelve months following January 20, 2023.
+- Salary, any unpaid bonus from the prior year, and the cash value of any accrued Paid Time Off through January 20, 2023 plus continued salary for a period of twelve months thereafter in accordance with the Company's regular payroll schedule; - A pro-rata amount (calculated on a per-diem basis) of the full year bonus which Mr. Popielec would have earned for the 2023 calendar year;

+- Acceleration of vesting of all outstanding stock options held by Mr. Popielec; provided that the acceleration shall not cover more than eighteen months from January 20, 2023, and all such options shall remain exercisable for one year from January 20, 2023; and - Continuation of health benefits for Mr. Popielec, his spouse and any dependent children for a period of twelve months following January 20, 2023.

-The foregoing description of the termination benefits provided by Mr. Popielec's Employment Agreement does not purport to be complete and is qualified in its entirety by reference to the full text of the Employment Agreement, a copy of which is filed as Exhibit 10.40 to the Company's Form 10-K filed with the Securities and Exchange Commission on March 15, 2011 and is incorporated herein by reference.
+The foregoing description of the termination benefits provided by Mr. Popielec's Employment Agreement does not purport to be complete and is qualified in its entirety by reference to the full text of the Employment Agreement, a copy of which is filed as Exhibit 10.40 to the Company's Form 10-K filed with the Securities and Exchange Commission on March 15, 2011.

-There are no employment agreements in place for Mr. Manna, appointed as President and Chief Executive Officer on November 22, 2022, and for Mr. Fain.
+There are no employment agreements in place for Mr. Manna or for Mr. Fain.
 Mr. Manna and Mr. Fain have executed Employee Confidentiality Non-Disclosure, Non-Compete, Non-Disparagement and Assignment Agreement in our standard form.